ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 - GGML/GGUF: GGML (which is said to stand for Georgi Gerganov Machine Learning, after its creator, or GPT-Generated Model Language) is a C-based machine learning library designed for the quantization of Llama models so they can run on a CPU.
-More specifically, the library allows you to save quantized models in the GGML binary format, which can be executed on a broader range of hardware.
+More specifically, the library allows us to save quantized models in the GGML binary format, which can be executed on a broader range of hardware.
   GGML quantizes models through a process called the k-quant system, which uses value representations of different bit widths depending on the chosen quant